isabella232/data-workbench.en-1/help/home/c-get-started/c-insght-config-param.md

       <li id="li_E3D8222BC55D4CEB90BCCAE606711306">Hide option in <span class="filepath"> order.txt</span> files </li>
       <li id="li_2ADE4EFC1F964D0A90B40CFB3D2766E8">Show parameter in <span class="filepath"> .metric</span>, <span class="filepath"> .dim</span>, and <span class="filepath"> .filter</span> files. </li>
       <li id="li_BBCD248A8F33440092B52E407E300FCC">Hidden parameter in the <span class="filepath"> Transformation.cfg</span> file. </li>
-     </ul> </p> <p>For more information about these methods, see <a href="../../home/c-get-started/c-intf-anlys-ftrs/c-ctm-menus/t-cstm-menus-ordr-files.md#task-a391800a8dd444deb3e1516d5189f999" format="dita" scope="local"> Hide a menu item</a>. </p> <p>The options are true or false.
+     </ul> </p> <p>For more information about these methods, see <a href="../../home/c-get-started/c-intf-anlys-ftrs/c-ctm-menus/t-cstm-menus-ordr-files.md#task-a391800a8dd444deb3e1516d5189f999"> Hide a menu item</a>. </p> <p>The options are true or false.
 The default setting is false.
 Change this parameter to true to temporarily unhide hidden metrics, dimensions, and filters. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Unlock </p> </td>
    <td colname="col2"> <p>Optional.
 Specifies whether you are allowed to unlock locked workspaces.
 The options are true and false.
 True enables you to unlock any locked workspace, while false does not.
 The default value is false.
-For more information about locked workspaces, see <a href="../../home/c-get-started/c-work-worksp/c-unlock-wksp.md#concept-18ada952aecf45c79a806b31b294023e" format="dita" scope="local"> Unlocking a Workspace</a>. </p> </td>
+For more information about locked workspaces, see <a href="../../home/c-get-started/c-work-worksp/c-unlock-wksp.md#concept-18ada952aecf45c79a806b31b294023e"> Unlocking a Workspace</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Update Software </p> </td>